 The most useful types of scoping comments consider the following:

-- 1) The range of environmental and socioeconomic concerns and issues that need to be considered. - 2) The scope of the EIS, as presented in the purpose and need - 3) New information that should be considered (such as related research) in preparing the EIS.
+- The scope of the EIS, as presented in the purpose and need. - The range of environmental and socioeconomic concerns and alternatives. - •New information that should be considered (such as related research) in preparing the EIS.